Field Note #003: The Three Zones Theory

 01 // THE REWIRED MAP

 The global map has changed.
-The “Global Market” no longer behaves as a single system under stress.
-It now functions as three distinct Zones.
+We are no longer navigating a seamless “Global Market.”
+We are navigating three distinct Zones.

 Zone 1 optimizes for Control.